-If your company offers employees benefit plans, depending on the size of your plan, you’ll likely need to work with a CPA firm to be prepared to meet Form 5500 audit requirements.
+If your company offers employees benefit plans, depending on the size of your plan, you’ll likely need to work with an audit firm to be prepared to meet Form 5500 audit requirements.
 Form 5500 – Annual Report/Return of Employee Benefit Plan is an annual report companies must submit to federal agencies to prove the company’s 401k financial conditions, eligibility and plan qualifications, and how the plan operates.

 Depending on the size of your company and the kind of employee benefit plan offered, complying with Form 5500 audit standards might be required.
 Let’s look at benefit plan audits and how to hire an experienced CPA auditor to ensure the audit is correct.